show-dont-tell/freiheit-staging/content/chronicle/podcasts/2025-03-21-alpahlist-podcast.md

 freiheit.com has been building custom, large-scale software systems since 1999.

-To be successful you need to put the right people into the right seats.
-And that starts with the right hiring process.
+Being successful starts with the right hiring process.

 Stefan Richter,  Founder & Head of Engineering at freiheit.com, talked to Tobias Schlottke in the αlphalist.cto podcast to discuss how we at freiheit.com have established a high bar hiring process.